 I am no interior designer, but there is value in evaluating how your physical space can make students feel.
 Have you ever been in a classroom filled floor to ceiling with posters, words, mathematical equations, and student work?
 While these educators carry the best of intentions, research continues to prove this can be overwhelming.

 May educators view these environments as helpful … “everything a student would need is on the wall!”… but in reality, the more you post on your classroom walls, the less students are able to compartmentalize which information is helpful for their success.

 Consider what the message is you really want students to see when they experience your classroom?
 Make that the focus!

 Consider lighting!
 Did you know light has an enormous effect on our ability to work on strenuous tasks?
 I mean, I know I am most drawn to work spaces with natural light.
 However, most of the time we have little control over the natural light we can stream into our classrooms.

 So, whats a solution?
 Consider lamps, dimmers, and other light options for your students work space.
-This is also the perfect time to navigate the possibility of how colored lights can add to productivity.
+Remember, you want to avoid flickering lights, as this can affect the eye health and productivity of your students, so be sure to visit this page to find a professional electrician if this is a problem that you run into.
+When it comes to changing your lighting situation, it is also the perfect time to navigate the possibility of how colored lights can add to productivity.
 Did you know the color red can boost performance on detail-oriented tasks, such as memory retrieval and proofreading by as much as 31 per cent compared to blue colors?

 Conversely, for creative tasks such as brainstorming, blue environments have proven to prompt students to produce twice as many creative projects.
 My favorite stat?
 Green light has proven to relax the eyes and add to the tranquility of a space.